 - All custom post types (if you have any)

-- All categories and tags and custom taxonomies (if you have any).
+- All categories and tags and custom taxonomies (if you have any)

-Merging Content on New WordPress Site
+3. Merging Content Into the Primary WordPress Site

 This page lists all the import tools that you can install and run on your WordPress site.
 Scroll down to the bottom and click on the ‘Install now’ link under WordPress.